-But the warm weather is long gone in these woods and wintertime provides a stark contrast to the diversity of summer.
-The forest floor is now covered in snow.
+But the warm weather is long gone in these woods and winter time provides a stark contrast to the diversity of summer.
+Snow now covers the forest floor.
 The woods are quiet.
 Shrubs like elder and chokecherry poke out from the snow, sometimes dripping in icicles or with a carefully balanced layer of snow on their branches.

 Aptly named, evergreen trees retain their green needles throughout our winter.
-In my forest we have an abundance of ponderosa pine (Pinus ponderosa) and Douglas fir (Pseudotsuga menziesii).
+In my forest we have an abundance of ponderosa pine (Pinus ponderosa) and Douglas-fir (Pseudotsuga menziesii).
 Both of these trees offer many gifts.
 Their wood keeps us warm through the winter and many trees from this property were used to build the cabin that we call home.
-Evergreen trees can also be used as medicine.
-When the tree is wounded, it exudes a thick, resinous pitch which makes an antimicrobial and pain-relieving salve that is also reputably good for drawing out splinters.
+You can also use evergreen trees as medicine.
+When the tree is wounded, it exudes a thick resinous pitch which makes an antimicrobial and pain-relieving salve that is also reputably good for drawing out splinters.

-In this recipe we are going to learn how to make lip balm using the green needles.
-High in vitamin C, they make a delicious fresh tea (I am partial to Douglas fir tea) that is also a great stimulating expectorant for congested mucus in the lungs.
+In this recipe we are going to be using the green needles.
+High in vitamin C, they make a delicious fresh tea (I am partial to Douglas-fir tea) that is also a great stimulating expectorant for congested mucus in the lungs.

-Nourish your lips with this festive holiday lip balm.
-This slightly tinted homemade lip balm will protect your lips from the harsh elements of winter while smelling like the rich and resinous boughs of an evergreen tree.
-For the carrier oil you can use jojoba oil, almond oil, grapeseed oil, or apricot kernel oil.
+Nourish your lips with this festive holiday homemade lip balm.
+It will protect your lips from the harsh elements of winter while smelling like the rich and resinous boughs of an evergreen tree.
+For the carrier oil you can use jojoba oil, almond oil, grape seed oil, or apricot kernel oil.

 What you’ll need…